Think your food peccadilloes are weird? Well, you're not alone. Meet members of our staff who are also particular about their food.

 As for myself, I couldn't STAND bananas when I was little (still don't like them unless they're green).
 They made me gag.
 So when my mom wasn't looking, I used to wrap up the banana in my napkin, pretend I had to go to the bathroom, and then throw away the banana.
 I was only caught once.

-Elizabeth P.: Whenever my sisters and I didn't want to eat something, my dad would pretend that he would take a picture of us while we were eating and then he would try to get the photos "developed" to prove that we had eaten it.
+Elizabeth P.opens a new window: Whenever my sisters and I didn't want to eat something, my dad would pretend that he would take a picture of us while we were eating and then he would try to get the photos "developed" to prove that we had eaten it.
 But inevitably the photos couldn't be "developed" for some reason (they were lost, stolen, ruined, etc.).
 Then he would get us to eat more so that he could take more photographic "proof."
 And then he would repeat the process.

 Patty I.: I had never been to a fancy restaurant until my Uncle took me to a Broker Restaurant when I was 12.
 They served the shrimp cocktail while he was in the restroom and I just took one, dipped it into the sauce and put it in my mouth.
 I did not know you were supposed to peel them and I have NEVER eaten one, single shrimp since!!